pelme/htpy/docs/README.md

 - **Works with existing Python web framework:** Works great with Django, Flask or any other Python web framework!

+- **Full async support**: Render HTML fully async with ASGI frameworks such as Starlette and FastAPI.

 - **Works great with htmx:** htpy makes for a great experience when writing server rendered partials/components.

 - **Create reusable components:** Define components, snippets, complex layouts/pages as regular Python variables or functions.